jtappa/jtappa.github.io/index.md

 * Worked directly with development teams to plan and coordinate documentation of new and changing features.
   * Worked with my team to migrate from a bespoke jekyll setup to industry standard DITA documentation software.
   * Responsible for building a pipeline for github docs to an s3 bucket, using Jekyll, and Jenkins Job Builder.
-* Wrote, edited, and maintained documentation across multiple products.</li>
+* Wrote, edited, and maintained documentation across multiple products.
 * Produced content to company standards for voice, format, style and accuracy.

 ### Puppet, Inc.